Rain & Snowmelt Heighten Flood Risk

 When we think of flooding, we typically think of standing water that follows heavy, summer rainfall.
 But as recent events across the Midwest remind us, flood events aren’t specific to one season.

 In summer, a portion of stormwater runoff infiltrates the ground and other pervious surfaces, which helps manage flows.
 In spring, frozen ground impedes stormwater infiltration, leading to higher volumes of runoff.
-Clarkson says two inches of rainfall in June may produce 50 or 60 percent runoff.
+Land says two inches of rainfall in June may produce 50 or 60 percent runoff.
 On the other hand, the same amount of rain in February or March may almost all end up as runoff.

-The situation Clarkson describes is what’s unfolding in many Midwest states this spring, where between one and three inches of rain fell during a powerful bomb cyclone.
+The situation Land describes is what’s unfolding in many Midwest states this spring, where between one and three inches of rain fell during a powerful bomb cyclone.
 Historic spring flooding is now widespread, leading to casualties and billions of dollars in damage to transportation infrastructure, crops, livestock, and other assets.
 The U.S. Army Corps of Engineers recently reported 30 levee breaches south of Council Bluffs, and the National Oceanic and Atmospheric Administration (NOAA) predicts flood impacts may continue to get worse.

 While urban systems are typically able to capture and convey spring runoff, drainage ways and natural flow paths such as rivers and streams, struggle to accommodate the heavy volume of runoff, which leads to flooding.
 Areas and flow paths further down in a watershed are particularly vulnerable.

 So what can your community do to protect itself from the powerful impacts of spring flooding?